leimao/Docker-WeChat/README.md

 ### Difference to Other Docker WeChat

 The WeChat in other Docker WeChat is usually emulated with Wine, whereas the WeChat in this Docker WeChat is build natively on Linux.
+The advantages of this Docker WeChat compared to the Wine emulated WeChat is that this Docker WeChat has fewer dependencies and the configuration is much easier.

 ### Cannot Change Input Methods